mapuya19/mapuya19.github.io/about.md

 ## **Hi.
 I'm Matthew.
 I am...**
 {: style="text-align: left;"}

-An incoming Operations Analyst at Fiserv.
+An incoming Analyst at Fiserv.

 A recent NYU graduate with a Bachelor's in Computer Science and minors in Game Design and Web Programming & Applications.